axirix/my-first-project/README.md

 💰 FinTrac

-A modern personal finance tracker.
+A modern personal finance tracker

+Track income, expenses, and monthly balance — right in your browser.

+Live Demo
+HTML5
+CSS3
+JavaScript

+Open app · Report bug

-🚀 About
+About

-FinTrac is a personal finance application that helps users:
+FinTrac helps you manage personal finances in a simple and visual way.

+Feature

+Description

+💰 Income & Expenses

+Add and track all your transactions

+📊 Monthly reports

-💰 Track income and expenses
+Balance, income and expenses by month

-📊 Analyze spending by month
+🏷 Categories

+Food, transport, education and more

-🌍 Switch interface language
+🌍 Multi-language

+Russian, Kazakh, English, Turkish

+🌙 Dark theme

+Clean modern UI

+💾 Local storage

+Data stays in your browser

-🌍 Languages
+Languages

+Language

+Code